 - Common risks (Greater than 1 in 10): - Mild burning or bleeding on passing urine for a short period after the operation. - Recurrence of the stricture.
 For this reason you may be taught to self-dilate the stricture with a catheter.
-If the doctor feels this is a suitable treatment you may be taught before leaving hospital. - No guarantee of stricture cured by this operation alone. - Occasional risks (Between 1 in 10 and 1 in 50): - Infection of the bladder requiring antibiotics - Permission for telescopic removal or biopsy of any bladder abnormality or stone, if found - Rare risks (Less than 1 in 50): - Delayed bleeding requiring removal of clots or further surgery. - Damage to the drainage tubes from the kidneys (ureters) requiring additional therapy. - Injury to the urethra causing delayed scar formation - Perforation of the bladder requiring a temporary catheter or open surgery repair. - Decrease in the quality of erections - Hospital-acquired infection - o Colonisation with MRSA (0.9% 1 in 110). - MRSA bloodstream infection (0.02% 1 in 5000). - o Clostridium difficile bowel infection (0.01% 1 in 10,000).
+If the doctor feels this is a suitable treatment you may be taught before leaving hospital. - No guarantee of stricture cured by this operation alone. - Occasional risks (Between 1 in 10 and 1 in 50): - Infection or abscess of the bladder or urethra requiring antibiotics - Damage to urethra or false passage requiring further surgery or suprapubic catheter insertion - Permission for telescopic removal or biopsy of any bladder abnormality or stone, if found - > Rare risks (Less than 1 in 50): - Delayed bleeding requiring removal of clots or further surgery. - Damage to the drainage tubes from the kidneys (ureters) requiring additional therapy. - Injury to the urethra causing delayed scar formation - Perforation of the bladder requiring a temporary catheter or open surgery repair. - Decrease in the quality of erections - Penile bending on erection due to formation of scar tissue - Hospital-acquired infection - Colonisation with MRSA (0.9% 1 in 110). - MRSA bloodstream infection (0.02% 1 in 5000). - Clostridium difficile bowel infection (0.01% 1 in 10,000).